axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 Script checking and virus scanning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Document Table has options to check harmful scripts and viruses inside the file before uploading it to the system.
+The Document Table has options to check for harmful scripts and viruses inside the file before uploading it to the system.

-   - Set attribute ``enableScriptCheckingForUploadedDocument`` to ``true`` to enable check harmful scripts option.
+   - Set ``enableScriptCheckingForUploadedDocument`` to ``true`` to check for harmful scripts.
-   - Set attribute ``enableVirusScannerForUploadedDocument`` to ``true`` to enable virus scanning option.
+   - Set ``enableVirusScannerForUploadedDocument`` to ``true`` to enable virus scanning.

 Code example: